This event takes place July 4–6 (Asia-Pacific restream July 5-7), 2025.

 This program is open to everyone.

-Translation from English will be offered in Chinese, French, German, Japanese, Portuguese, Russian and Spanish.
+Translation from English will be offered in Chinese, French, German, Indonesian, Japanese, Korean, Portuguese, Russian, Spanish and Thai.

 The constantly shifting thoughts and emotions we experience are only one small part of our inner world.
 Each and every moment, we have the opportunity to connect with a timeless awareness that is not affected in any way by the changing conditions of our lives. — Mingyur Rinpoche